 - The General Epistles

 The Book of Revelation

-This final book of the Bible, the book of Revelation, is sometimes call "The Revelation of Jesus Christ" or "The Revelation to John."
+This final book of the Bible, the book of Revelation, is sometimes called "The Revelation of Jesus Christ" or "The Revelation to John."
 The author is John, the son of Zebedee, who also wrote the Gospel of John.
-He penned this dramatic book while living in exile on the island of Patmos, around A.D.
-90-95.
+He penned this dramatic book while living in exile on the Island of Patmos, around A.D.
+95-96.
 At the time, the early Christian church in Asia faced an intense period of persecution.

 The book of Revelation contains symbolism and imagery that challenge the imagination and bewilder the understanding.
 It is believed to be a culmination of end times prophecies.
 The interpretation of the book has posed a problem for Bible students and scholars throughout the ages.